First, let’s address the question of your French level.

 Researching Your French Learning Method

-For all these reasons, I would suggest you take a close look at all my A Moi Paris French audiobook series: on each individual audiobook page there is a description, the table of content, and audio samples.
+For all these reasons, I would suggest you take a close look at all my A Moi Paris French audiobook series: on each individual audiobook page, there is a description, the table of content, and audio samples.
+Here is a summary of all the topics covered in each audibook.

 Take the time to go through them – bottom line, only you can assess which material is actually a good match for your French level and your learning style.